raystack/firehose/docs/reference/configuration/blob-sink.md

 ## `SINK_BLOB_STORAGE_TYPE`

 Defines the types of blob storage the destination remote file system the file will be uploaded.
-Currently, the only supported blob storage is `GCS` (google cloud storage).
+Currently, the only supported blob storages are `GCS` (google cloud storage) and `S3` (Amazon S3) .

-* Example value: `GCS`
+* Example value: `GCS` or `S3`
 * Type: `required`

 ## `SINK_BLOB_LOCAL_FILE_WRITER_TYPE`